 And here it is baked.

 The only issue with this shaping method is there’s almost always a big air bubble.
 My family likes the air bubble, but I might try a few more tricks to get rid of it anyway.
-I haven’t tried letting it rise a second time before shaping.
-I could also try skipping the rise after it’s baked and just putting the shaped loaf right in the oven.
-And then there’s always the usual babka method of splitting the log and exposing the filling which helps prevent air bubbles and gives the bread a neat striped look.
+There’s always the usual babka method of splitting the log and exposing the filling which helps prevent air bubbles and gives the bread a neat striped look.
 I’ll add some notes if I get an air bubble free bread, but I’m pretty happy with this version for now.

 Update 2: Letting the dough rise once will give you smaller air bubbles (photo below).
 You can shape the dough immediately and let it rise in the pan or let it rise in the bowl, then shape and bake immediately.
 The loaf is slightly heavier, though.
 I prefer the texture of the double-risen loaf — big air bubble and all!